sorbay/sorbay-documentation/docs/en/sorbay_risk_configuration.md

 You must define or generate at least one for proper functionality.

 It's possible to define more than one API key so that you can rotate them regularly.

+#### CORS

+Only JavaScript served by the login service should be allowed to call the risk service, which is achieved via standard Cross-Origin Resource Sharing (CORS) headers that are automatically sent by web browsers.

+Define the allowed origin URL(s) of the login service, i.e. the URL(s) at the login service that are allowed to serve JavaScript that then calls the risk service.